audunmb/Nordskogen/Quests.md

 Quests are what heroes does, and Nordskogen is a place for such quests.
 A quest has a goal, though often you discover that the goal changes as you discover more about your quest.

-Quests consists of journeys and challenges.
+Quests consists of Journeys and Challenges.
 At the start of a quest, the group must declare where they want to go and with what goal.
 These two details are important, and set up the quest.
+Quests are finished when the quest clock is filled.
+The quest clock represents both the journey and the challenges the heroes face.
+The clock might change if the quest changes.

 Then, they choose their loadout.
 (LOAD-rules here).
 ## Load